jhfnetboy/2025-Cursor-hackthon/leaving-world-app/README.md

 ## 🎯 Purpose

-This application was created with deep compassion for individuals facing terminal illness who wish to:
+Love's Legacy was created with deep compassion for those who wish to preserve their love, wisdom, and cherished memories for future generations:

-- Leave behind messages of love and encouragement
+- **💌 Love Letters**: Write heartfelt messages that will be cherished forever
-- Share precious memories and life lessons
+- **📸 Cherished Moments**: Preserve precious memories and life experiences
-- Record voice messages that capture their personality
+- **🎤 Heartfelt Voice**: Record voice messages that capture your unique personality
-- Schedule future deliveries for important life moments
+- **📅 Legacy Delivery**: Schedule messages for important future moments
-- Create a lasting digital legacy of love
+- **❤️ Eternal Love**: Create a lasting digital legacy of love and hope

 ## 🛠️ Technology Stack